 - When fully approved, invoices are posted into your accounting software, ready for payment

-- With a full audit trial every step along the way
+- With a full audit with every step along the way

 That is a considerable chunk of time you have just saved.

-If you have got this far, then hopefully you can spare a couple more minutes to see something that will also save more time and will also save money.
+If you have gotten this far, then hopefully you can spare a couple more minutes to see something that will also save more time & will also save money.

-You need to buy as much as you can online from vendors like Amazon Business and get rid of the high volume of low-value invoices that just clog up the works — and all the current suppliers you use for these purchases that burn so much time to manage.
+You need to buy as much as you can online from vendors like Amazon Business & get rid of the high volume of low-value invoices that just clog up the works — & all the current suppliers you use for these purchases that burn so much time to manage.

 If a picture paints a thousand words — a 2-minute video is better.

 Hear our CFO explain why Compleat made the change